jmuddappa/art-gan-erator/README.md

     flask run

-Then vigate to to the IP address http://0.0.0.0:5000/input or if using an AWS server go to http://your-public-ip:5000/input in a browser.
+Then navigate to the IP address http://0.0.0.0:5000/input or if using an AWS server go to http://your-public-ip:5000/input in a browser.

 ### To run the style transfer:

-Result of the text-to-image application are stored in the static folder in root directory.
-To style the image with a custom style, add an image titled as: "style.png" to the folder.
+Results of previous step are stored in the static folder in root directory.
+To style the image with a custom style, add an image titled as: "style.png" to static folder.

     sudo nvidia-docker run --rm -v ~/art-gan-erator:/images albarji/neural-style --content static/0_s_0_g2.png --style static/style.png --output output